Crunch-io/ta-da/content/dev/features/subtotal-differences.md

 To make any changes to the subtotal difference, return to that same Subtotals and differences panel and choose “edit” when hovering over the entry.

 For full details of this new feature and where to find it, see the [help center](https://help.crunch.io/hc/en-us/articles/360059213452-Category-Differences).

-Currently this feature is only available if you have enabled [Early access](https://help.crunch.io/hc/en-us/articles/360040465331-How-to-enable-early-access) in your application settings.

 We’d love your feedback at [support@crunch.io](mailto:support@crunch.io).